 - From there, moving your data to a software system allows you to create trees and other reports plus save and protect your data in an electronic format.
 The New England Historic Genealogical Society provides a good comparative list of genealogy software.

-- Finally, searching by “organizing genealogy records” and similar key words on GOOGLE and YOU TUBE will result in a very large number of offerings to explore.
+- Searching by “organizing genealogy records” and similar key words on GOOGLE and YOU TUBE will result in a very large number of offerings to explore.